disproportionation reactions header image.

 Cl2(g) + H2O(l) HCl(aq) + HClO (aq)

-The products of this reaction are two acids.
+The products of this reaction are the two acids hydrochloric and chloric (I) acid.
 Hydrochloric acid which is a strong acid and chloric (I) acid which is a weak acid (note in chloric(I) acid the I refers to the oxidation state/number of the chlorine).
 So we could rewrite the above equation to show all the ions produced when the chlorine goes into solution:

 Cl2(g) + H2O(l) 2H+(aq) + Cl-(aq) + ClO-(aq)